 About the Collection

-The collection contains a variety of items, including a legal opinion dating to between 1600 and 1620 handwritten by the great English jurist Sir Edward Coke, a copy of the first printed edition (1553) of the Digests or Pandects of the Emperor Justinian, and the 1565 edition of La Graunde Abridgement by Sir Anthony Fitzherbert which arranges and summarizes more than 14,000 cases from the Year Books.
+The Research Center's Rare Book Collection contains a variety of interesting materials, including a legal opinion dating to between 1600 and 1620 handwritten by the great English jurist Sir Edward Coke, a copy of the first printed edition (1553 ) of the Digests or Pandects of the Emperor Justinian, and the 1565 edition of La Graunde Abridgement by Sir Anthony Fitzherbert which arranges and summarizes more than 14,000 cases from the Year Books.
 Perhaps most unusual is a complete eighteen-volume set, published in the mid-sixteenth century, of the session laws of Henry VIII.
 Only two other complete sets of this printing are known to exist in libraries in the United States.

 Also notable is the United States Supreme Court Autograph Collection, containing documents and pictures signed by almost all past and present Supreme Court Justices.
 Other autographs in the Library's collection include a letter of marque signed by Thomas Jefferson as President and James Madison as Secretary of State, and a pleading in Lincoln's own hand.